The Road to Hana and the Piilani Highway (aka the “Forbidden” Road)

 But was it open?
 It was, they admitted, but they didn’t want to comment on anything outside the park.
 After talking it over as a family/team though, we decided that going back the way we came wouldn’t just be boring (I have a pretty strict “no backtracking” policy on adventure trips), but the idea of driving against the current of tourists around all the cliff-hugging turns and one-lane bridges did not seem particularly safe either.

 Towards the end of the Road to Hana we started encountering a lot more cars making the return trip, and started frequently having to deal with drivers who were afraid to get too close to cars going the opposite direction as them, leaving it to us to come within inches of losing a mirror as we passed them when they refused to back up into a pullout.
 It was extremely frustrating and a few times it was pretty dangerous too.
-And here would were be going against most of the flow of traffic, so we’d be dealing with triple the number of these encounters.
+And here we would be going against most of the flow of traffic, so we’d be dealing with triple the number of these encounters.

 The thought of dealing with that for hours, as opposed to continuing forward, having 99% less opposing traffic (because who’s driving TO Hana at 4:30 in the afternoon, and using the “forbidden road” no less), cutting down our driving time by an hour AND seeing the entire other side of the island, kind of made this a no brainer.
 Plus the ranger at the entrance was very matter-of-fact about the road being open, while the other guys seemed to have some kind of weird agenda.
 Also both the Hawaii Department of Transportation and the Maui County website both said the road was open and there weren’t even restrictions on what kinds of cars could drive on there.
 We were in a Jeep Grand Cherokee that had 4-wheel drive, so like… what’s the problem?